14 Inflammatory Foods That Cause Weight Gain

 Common Culprits: Fried foods like french fries, fried chicken, fish sticks, chicken tenders, onion rings

-Another issue with these vegetable-oil-fried and processed foods is that they contain high levels of inflammatory advanced glycation end products (AGEs), compounds that form when products are cooked at high temperatures, pasteurized, dried, smoked, fried, or grilled.
+Another issue with these vegetable-oil-fried and processed foods is that they contain high levels of inflammatory advanced glycation end products (AGEs).
+These are compounds that form when products are cooked at high temperatures, pasteurized, dried, smoked, fried, or grilled.
 Researchers from the Mount Sinai School of Medicine found that when people cut out processed and fried foods that have high levels of AGEs, markers of inflammation in their body diminished.

 Common Culprits: Pizza, white bread, crackers, pasta, pretzels, flour tortillas, breakfast cereals, bagels